Migrating Your FiveM City to New Hardware Without Data Loss

 Resources and Server Data

-Rsync the entire resources folder and your server-data directory to the new host.
-Run this from the old box:
+Transfer your resources and server-data folders to the new machine using rsync from the source box:

 rsync -avz --progress /path/to/resources/ newserver:/path/to/resources/ rsync -avz --progress /path/to/server-data/ newserver:/path/to/server-data/

-Do a second rsync pass immediately before cutover to catch any files that changed since the first pass.
+Run a secondary rsync synchronization right before the final cutover to catch any files modified since the initial transfer.

 Maintenance Window and Player Communication